-For example, many sodas contain added sugars, which directly increase their calorie count.
-Try to avoid drinking these empty calories and instead leave room for more healthy and clean food to be eaten.
+For example, many sodas and alcohol drinks contain added sugar and sugar alcohol, which directly increase their calorie count.
+Try to avoid drinking these empty calories or sugar alcohols, and instead leave room for more healthy and clean food to be eaten.

 On the other hand, some people on diets choose to avoid artificial sweeteners.
 This is due to multiple reports that have been published regarding health concerns linked with the consumption of artificial sweeteners.

-Some believe that eating artificial sweeteners whilst on the ketogenic diet will serve as a helpful sugar substitute to help control and slowly reduce how many carbs they are eating.
+Some believe that eating artificial sweeteners whilst on the ketogenic diet will serve as a helpful sugar substitute to help control and slowly reduce blood sugar and how many carbs they are eating.